 Some fields of a DSN apply to all of the delivery attempts described by that DSN.
-These fields may appear at most once in any DSN.
+At most, these fields may appear once in any DSN.
 These fields are used to correlate the DSN with the original message transaction and to provide additional information which may be useful to gateways.